Content from Read case data

 Dates Completion

-When cases are grouped by different factors, it’s possible that these groups may have different date ranges in the resulting incidence2 object.
-The incidence2 package provides a function called complete_dates() to ensure that an incidence object has the same range of dates for each group.
-By default, missing counts will be filled with 0.
+When cases are grouped by different factors, it’s possible that the events involving these groups may have different date ranges in the resulting incidence2 object.
+The incidence2 package provides a function called incidence2::complete_dates() to ensure that an incidence object has the same range of dates for each group.
+By default, missing counts for a particular group will be filled with 0 for that date.

-This functionality is also available as an argument within incidence2::incidence() adding complete_dates = TRUE.
+This functionality is also available within the incidence2::incidence() function by setting the value of the complete_dates to TRUE.

 R

-# Create an incidence object grouped by sex, aggregating daily
+# Create a daily incidence object grouped by sex

 sim_data,